 You will take final exams at the end of each session.

-IMPORTANT: CLI Session dates do not match ASU Summer Session dates.
+Please note that CLI Session dates do not match ASU Summer Session dates.
 Please use the dates above, not the ASU-wide Summer Session dates published by the ASU registrar's office.

 Important Dates